heberleh/german-subtitles-for-flashcards/README.md

 # Bad matches

+Bad matches movies/series feel like most of the time the phrases have at least 1 word different than what we hear.

 | Title  | Season | Where, how and when |
 | :-- | :--: | :--: |